StarRocks/starrocks/docs/en/using_starrocks/sorted_aggregate.md

 ## Limits

+- StarRocks shared-data clusters do not support sorted streaming aggregate.
 - The keys in GROUP BY must have a sequence.
 For example, if the sort key is `k1, k2, k3`, then:
   - `GROUP BY k1`  and  `GROUP BY k1, k2` are allowed.
   - `GROUP BY k1, k3` does not follow the sort key sequence.
 Therefore, sorted streaming aggregate cannot take effect on such a clause.